Graph Anomaly Detection in Time Series: A Survey: Why Graphs?

-\b{While some recent studies have shown the inefficiency of the non-graph deep-learning based methods for TSAD \cite{kim2022towards,audibert2022deep,garg2021evaluation}, due to \t{their utilization of simple benchmark datasets and biased evaluation protocols,\s{, hence failing to evaluate on more challenging datasets}} many studies have provided state-of-the-art performance in TSAD when employing graphs to represent variables.
-This is because many real-world time-series systems can be represented as graphs, and graphs can inherently capture intra- and inter-variable dependencies.}

-\v{\b{We define a graph set representing a time-series data as below:}\s{ graph used to represent a time-series data is defined as:}
+Many TSAD studies have shown superior performance when employing graphs.
+This is because many real-world systems can be represented as graphs, and graphs can inherently capture \textbf{intra- and inter-variable dependencies}.
+We define a graph set representing a time-series data as: